The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 The museum had a big territory with footpaths and smaller buildings on the perimeter.

-A loudspeaker hidden inside the attic, directed into the inner platz of the museum.
-Have no idea what it was supposed to shout out; maybe the museum housed something else sometimes.
+A loudspeaker was hanging from one of windows of the attic, directed into the inner platz of the museum.
+I have no idea what it was supposed to shout out; maybe the museum housed something else sometimes.

-Lots of cobbles and pave of sorts.
-This nice road is B. Linner street
+Lots of cobbles and pave of sorts were in the town.
+This nice road on the below photo is B. Linner street.

 This summer stage on the edge of the town is called the Amphitheatre.

-The river of this town is called Verke.
-It does not look interesting.
+The river of this town was called Verke.
+It did not look interesting.

-There are lots of bridges and footbridges over this small river in Berehove.
+There were lots of bridges and footbridges over this small river in Berehove.

-The old bridge is a tourist destination.
-To a small extent.
+The old bridge was a tourist destination, to a small extent.

-People place their roof water pipes in such a thoughtful and polite way that the water does not fall on sidewalk users.
-This is very nice of them!
+People placed their roof water pipes in such a thoughtful and polite way that the water did not fall on pedestrians.
+This was very nice of them!
 Strange that I haven't seen this elsewhere.

-This is how they manage waste on a living street.
+This was how they managed waste on a living street.

 There were unusual private houses in some places.